lanceman2/Quickstream_dev/README.md

 ## Development Status

 Current development is on Debian 9 and Ubuntu 18.04 systems.
 It's in a pre-alpha state.
-Install the [required prerequisite packages](## Required prerequisite packages), and then run
+Install the [required prerequisite packages][# Required prerequisite packages], and then run
 ```console
 make
 ```